Bug report #19124

 λ = radians(longitude)

-#3 Updated by Jürgen Fischer over 1 year ago
+#3 Updated by Jürgen Fischer about 2 years ago

 - Resolution set to worksforme